nghttp2/nghttp2/README.rst

                            linked OpenSSL is configured to load system wide certificates, they are loaded
                            at startup regardless of this option.
+        --private-key-passwd-file=<FILEPATH>
+                           Path to file that contains password for the server's private key.
+If none is given and the private key is password protected it'll be requested interactively.

       SPDY:
         -c, --spdy-max-concurrent-streams=<NUM>